cara-tm/pat_public_bar/README.md

 ## Installation

 After plugin installation and activation, visit your Textpattern _Preferences_ page to verify the content of the "_This interface URL_" field (must reflects your Textpattern administration interface URL) and if needed correct it accordingly.
+You can disable this plugin without the need to remove all its tags throughout your entire website simply by toggling to "`No`" the "_Disable temporarily pat_public_bar_" field.

 ## Usage